Inside: Here are some super important mindsets for being a mother that will save your sanity.

 They will grow up and be able to deal with their own hygiene.

-They will get old enough that it’s not hard to find someone to watch or hang out with them so you can go out.
+Then, they will get old enough that it’s not hard to find someone to watch or hang out with them so you can go out.

 They will eventually be able to stay home alone (legally).